imran-riz/MotivateMe/Desktop/MotivateMe/README.md

+#MotivateMe

 To build the desktop version of the MotivateMe client application I used JavaFX.

 The icon images used in the application were obtained from Google Material Icons: https://fonts.google.com/icons?icon.set=Material+Icons